Sheboygan

 JMKAC M.I.K.E Stage

 This new JMKAC M.I.K.E.
-Stage, constructed in 2018, is the city's vision of a new arts and culture space created as part of the 2014 Harbor Centre Master Plan.
+Stage, constructed in 2018, is the City's vision of a new arts and culture space created as part of the 2014 Harbor Centre Master Plan.
 It will provide a link between the Mead Library and the John Michael Kohler Art Center.
 The opportunity arose with the development of Encore Apartment complex at the former Boston Store site.
 Green space was incorporated into the design of the project to be used for summer concerts.

 HKM Architects designed the open air bandshell structure and surrounding landscaping.
 The cost of of it was $650,000.
 Funding came from the City which had already purchased the vacant Boston Store property.

 According to Chad Pelishek, Director of Planning and Development for the City, more plans for revitalization of this downtown space are in the offing.
-An art project by Connecting Communities will develop playable sculptures on City Green and a master plan is being developed to improve the library bloc.
+An art project by Connecting Communities will develop playable sculptures on City Green and a master plan is being developed to improve the library block.

 HKM Architects designed the open air bandshell structure and surrounding landscaping.
 The cost of of it was $650,000.
 Funding came from the City which had already purchased the vacant Boston Store property.

 According to Chad Pelishek, Director of Planning and Development for the City, more plans for revitalization of this downtown space are in the offing.
-An art project by Connecting Communities will develop playable sculptures on City Green and a master plan is being developed to improve the library bloc.
+An art project by Connecting Communities will develop playable sculptures on City Green and a master plan is being developed to improve the library block.

 June 21, 2018, was the Grand Opening of City Green, and the first concert of the Levitt AMP Music Series.
 There was much fanfare beginning with the dedication of an art sculpture by Diana Gabriel, the third in a series of art located in alleyways in the downtown area.
-The Sheboygan North High School Drumline led a parade of dignitaries including Kohler folks, city officials, and interested art lovers down 8th Avenue to City Green where it continued performing.
+The Sheboygan North High School Drumline led a parade of dignitaries including Kohler folks, City officials, and interested art lovers down 8th Avenue to City Green where it continued performing.
 The Warped Studio Aerial Group followed with entertainment using aerial silks.
 At last, Mayor Vandersteen and Kohler Director Sam Gappmayer gave opening remarks, cut the ribbon officially opening City Green, and celebrated the completion of it and the special working bond between the City and the John Michel Kohler Art Center.
 The first Levitt AMP concert opened with Cold Soda Club followed by Boogát headlining the evening's entertainment.

 Location |